 4. Sugar Works Distillery

 Sugar plays a role in the history of New Smyrna Beach.
 A short drive from the beach itself, the ruins of a coquina sugar factory can be visited.
-And one block off of Canal Street Sugar Works Distillery is a family-owned craft distiller of Rum (Silver, Spiced or Vanilla), Moonshine, and Whiskey.
+One block off of Canal Street, Sugar Works Distillery is under new ownership.

 Sugar Works Distillery Exterior - Dani Meyering